Instantly confirmed to your phone

 Trusted by 37 million guests and counting

 The Loggia Boxes are located above the Stalls section and offer excellent views of the stage and great acoustics.
-This section has 34 separate boxes that are numbered between 2 and 35, moving from the left of the hall to the right.
-The boxes are typically small and intimate, with only 8 seats per box.
+This section has 34 separate boxes numbered 2-35, moving from left to right.
+The boxes are typically small and intimate, seating only 8.
 Loggia Boxes are a great option for those who want a luxurious and exclusive experience at the Royal Albert Hall.

 The Grand Tier Boxes section is placed just above the Loggia Boxes section and provides similar views and sound quality.
 There are 36 boxes in this section, numbered from 3 to 41.
 The main difference from the Loggia Boxes is that they are a bit higher, giving a slightly better view of the stage.